spryker/spryker-app-payment/README.md

 ];
 ```

-### Configure Payment Method
+### Configure Payment Methods

 Each PSP implementation has different Payment Methods available.
 Through the `\Spryker\Zed\AppPayment\Dependency\Plugin\AppPaymentPlatformPaymentMethodsPluginInterface` you can provide the available Payment Methods.

 Each Payment Method can also have different configuration details.

-Implement the plugin interface into your implementation and you can configure the payment methods.
-A simple example could look like this:
+Add the plugin interface to your implementation and you can configure the payment methods.

+#### Payment Method default configuration

+This package adds endpoints to be used from the SCOS side to each of the configured Payment Methods.
+The default configuration for each Payment Method is:

+- The base URL - This is the URL that the SCOS side will use to call the PSP App.
+- Endpoints - The endpoints that the SCOS side will call on the PSP App.
+  - `authorization` - The endpoint to initialize a Payment, `/private/initialize-payment`
+  - `pre-order-confirmation` - The endpint to confirm a PreOrder payment,  `/private/confirm-pre-order-payment`
+  - `pre-order-cancellation` - The endpint to cancel a PreOrder payment,  `/private/cancel-pre-order-payment`
+  - `transfer` - The endpoint to transfer money to a Merchant, `/private/transfers`

+These are used on the SCOS side by their names.
+F.e. when the SCOS side wants to initialize a payment it will call the `authorization` endpoint on the PSP App.

+#### Payment Service Provider with only one Payment Method

+A simple example for a PSP with only one Payment Method could look like this:

 ```
 public function configurePaymentMethods(PaymentMethodConfigurationRequestTransfer $paymentMethodConfigurationRequestTransfer): PaymentMethodConfigurationResponseTransfer